Driving Map to Lake Gaston - Click to Enlarge

 crappie, walleye, channel catfish, blue catfish, bluegill, and chain pickerel.

-better.
-Water temps are in the low to mid 80's, clarity remains very good.
+to clear down lake.
+Water temps are in the low to mid 70's.
+For the next month,

 Virginia Outdoors - A Resource for Virginia Anglers and Hunters